Drag The Vote

 Ahead of Canada's 2025 federal election, the Drag the Vote campaign tapped into the power of the drag community to get more 2SLGBTQI+ people to vote in a crucial election.

-When the Society of Queer Momentum wanted to run a national queer get out the vote campaign for Canada’s 2025 federal election, they turned to LeBlanc (& co.)
-Communications for support with communications and design.
-The resulting campaign, Drag the Vote, harnessed the power of drag performers and called on 2SLGBTQI+ communities and allies to vote — at a crucial moment for queer and trans rights.
+When the Society of Queer Momentum wanted to run a national queer “get out the vote” campaign for Canada’s 2025 federal election, they turned to LeBlanc (& co.)
+Communications for support with communications strategy and design.
+The resulting campaign, Drag the Vote, harnessed the power of drag performers and called on 2SLGBTQI+ communities and allies to get out and vote for candidates supportive of queer and trans human rights.
+At a time when hate against 2SLGBTQI+ communities is on the rise, this campaign was a major mobilizing force during an important election.

-Drag The Vote launched with support from Momentum, LeBlanc (& co.)
-Communications, dozens of partner organizations, and drag performers across Canada.
-From the queens of Canada’s Drag Race to beloved hometown performers, the ‘drag world’ emphatically joined the campaign and called on the 2SLGBTQI+ community to get out and vote with the community’s best interests in mind.
+The Drag the Vote campaign launched with support from Momentum, LeBlanc (& co.)
+Communications, dozens of partner organizations, and drag performers across Canada — including over 250 official “drag ambassadors” who endorsed the campaign through an influencer model.
+From the queens of Canada’s Drag Race to beloved hometown performers, the ‘drag world’ emphatically joined the campaign and called on the 2SLGBTQI+ community to get out and vote, with queer and trans human rights in mind.

-When designing the brand for Drag the Vote, our team fulfilled our client’s brief for a joyful, colourful campaign inspired by the aesthetics of our favourite drag performers and gay bars.
-To bring the brand to life, we sought inspiration from the rich visual tradition of drag and incorporated elements like sparkles, hues of pink, and typography modelled after neon signs often found in nightclubs.
+When supporting Drag the Vote with strategy and design, our team fulfilled our client’s brief for a joyful, colourful campaign inspired by our favourite drag performers and gay bars.
+To bring the campaign brand to life, we sought inspiration from the rich visual tradition of drag and incorporated elements like sparkles, hues of pink, and typography modelled after neon signs found in nightclubs.

-To get more 2SLGBTQI+ people and allies to vote in a crucial election, Momentum and LeBlanc (& co.) planned Drag The Vote to be a major campaign with both online and in-person activations.
-We designed a suite of branded merch — like branded tshirts, crop tops, stickers, and fans that say ‘Hi Gay, Go Vote!” — that was mailed to hundreds of supporters and performers across the country and made more accessible with an online merch store.
-This ensured that the campaign would be fuelled by an influencer model, as drag performers and partner organizations across the country were poised to show their support.
+To motivate more 2SLGBTQI+ people and allies to vote in a crucial election, Momentum and LeBlanc (& co.) planned Drag the Vote to be a major campaign with both online and in-person activations, including drag shows across the country.
+Due to the focus on events, we also prioritized creating merch that made the campaign's drag shows feel like a party celebrating the queer community's political power.
+We designed a suite of branded merch — including branded t-shirts, crop tops, stickers, and handheld fans that said ‘Hi Gay, Go Vote!” — that was mailed to hundreds of supporters and performers across the country.
+This ensured that the campaign would be fuelled by an influencer model, as drag performers and partner organizations across the country wore the merch to show their support at drag shows and in their influencer videos online.

-To visually showcase the campaign, we invited performers to strut their stuff at a photoshoot (in a queer nightclub, Ottawa’s famed Lookout, of course).
-The resulting photos helped bring the campaign to life while also highlighting the delights found in the merch store and overall message of the campaign — to get out and vote!
+To visually showcase the campaign with photography, we invited performers to strut their stuff at a photoshoot (in a queer nightclub, Ottawa’s famed Lookout, of course).
+The resulting photos helped bring the campaign to life while also highlighting the delightful overall message of the campaign — to get out and vote, with 2SLGBTQI+ rights in mind!